 Yes.
 All MRE students have a faculty advisor to guide them on curricular and extracurricular matters.

 Yes.
 An important measure of a professional degree program’s success is a record of significant and enhanced employment for all students following graduation.
 The MRE program greatly benefits from Harvard’s vast network of alumni engaged in real estate practice worldwide.
-The GSD’s Office of Career Services provides career counseling, the Connect GSD (mentorship platform), access to the CREATE platform.
-The Harvard Alumni Real Estate Board organizes job talk treks to various cities and, along with the Harvard Real Estate Alumni Organization, offers direct connections to Harvard real estate alumni.
+The GSD’s Office of Career Services provides career counseling, the Connect GSD mentorship platform, and the CREATE platform.
+The Harvard Alumni Real Estate Board organizes job treks to various cities and, along with the Harvard Real Estate Alumni Organization, offers direct connections to Harvard real estate alumni.
 Many MRE faculty members are practitioners who enjoy strong relationships with many real estate organizations.

 MRE graduates are prepared to assume substantial, meaningful positions in a wide variety of real estate organizations, including the following: